sarcastic555/qmk_firmware/readme.md

 [qmk.fm](https://qmk.fm) is the official website of QMK, where you can find links to this page, the documentation, and the keyboards supported by QMK.

+# Initial setting
+./qmk_firmware/util/qmk_install.sh

 # How to update key map
 1. Modify key map definition file
 Qwerty and Lower keymap is enough for custormize.
-keyboards/helix/rev2/keymaps/mine/keymap.c
+key code definition is [here](https://github.com/qmk/qmk_firmware/blob/master/docs/keycodes.md) keyboards/helix/rev2/keymaps/mine/keymap.c
 1. Build and inject generated firmware sudo make helix:mine:avrudude